-- science knowledge
+- science and ecology concepts

 - stewardship principles

-- technical skills
+- technological skills and tools

-- community service hours
+- community leadership

 “Providing students with quality opportunities to directly experience the natural world can improve students’ overall academic performance, self-esteem, personal responsibility, community involvement, personal health and understanding of nature,” according to the Oregon Environmental Literacy Plan.
-The Master Watershed Steward Program for Youth will be a way to provide local students with learning opportunities in an outdoor classroom.
+The Master Watershed Steward Program for Youth is a way to provide local students with learning opportunities in an outdoor classroom.

 If you are interested in participating in the program or would like more information, please contact:

-Bessie Joyce, CoosWA Outreach & Assessment Coordinator
+Alexa Carleton, CoosWA Outreach & Assessment Coordinator